HootDunk/Evaluation_Application/README.md

 # Evaluation_Application
-A GUI, made in Java, to score our group research project presentations.
+A GUI made to score our group research project presentations.
+Submitted scores are stored on the Derby database.

 Code is located in src/umsl/edu